Azure/AzureStackHCI-EvalGuide/universal/4_AzSHCICluster.md

 As it stands, this is the way that the Windows Admin Center approaches the network configuration, however, if you were not using the Windows Admin Center, through PowerShell, there are a number of different ways to configure the network adapters to meet your needs.
 We will work through the Windows Admin Center approach in this guide.

-#### Nested Path - Network Setup ####
+#### Network Setup Overview ####
-If you are following the **Nested path in this evaluation guide**, each of your Azure Stack HCI nodes should have 4 NICs.
+As part of the **nested path in this evaluation guide**, each of your Azure Stack HCI nodes should have 4 NICs.
 For this simple evaluation, you'll dedicate the NICs in the following way:

 * 1 NIC will be dedicated to management.
 It will reside on the 192.168.0.0/24 subnet.
 No virtual switch will be attached to this NIC.
 * 1 NIC will be dedicated to VM traffic.
-A virtual switch will be attached to this NIC
+A virtual switch will be attached to this NIC and the Azure Stack HCI host will no longer use this NIC for it's own traffic.
 * 2 NICs will be dedicated to storage traffic.
 They will reside on 2 separate subnets, 10.10.10.0/24 and 10.10.11.0/24.
 No virtual switches will be attached to these NICs.

-   * If you are following the **Physical path in this evaluation guide**, you should have at least 2 NICs listed as available.
-If you have exactly 2 NICs, you will need to choose **One physical network adapter for management**, however if you have 4 NICs, you can choose **Two physical network adapters teamed for management**

-#### Physical Path - Network Setup ####
+Again, this is just one **example** network configuration for the purpose of evaluation.

-1. On the **Select the adapters to use for management** page, select the number of NICs you wish to dedicate for management using the boxes at the top of the page
+1. Back in the Windows Admin Center, on the **Select the adapters to use for management** page, select the number of NICs you wish to dedicate for management using the boxes at the top of the page

 ![Select management adapter in the Create Cluster wizard](/media/wac_singlemgmt_nic.png)